 Presentations should demonstrate how improved designs of equipment or facilities meet sanitary design principles.

-Presentations should address innovation and improvement in processing and packaging for meat and poultry products and animal food products, which can include processing and packaging materials and/or processes.
+Presentations should address innovation and improvement in packaging for meat and poultry products and animal food products, including packaging materials and/or processes.

 - Information Technology Collection

-Presentations should clearly demonstrate how specific technologies have been used to increase production, collect and analyze data and improve traceability.
+Presentations should clearly demonstrate how specific technologies have been used to improve production efficiencies, traceability and collect and analyze data.

-Presentations should clearly demonstrate how specific research or new technologies will address sustainability initiatives -- enhance worker safety, reduce energy use (practices), improve natural resource conservation and/or reuse or recycle resources.
+Presentations should clearly demonstrate how specific research or new technologies will address sustainability initiatives -- enhancing worker safety, reducing energy use (practices), improving natural resource conservation, utilizing renewable energy sources, and/or reusing or recycling resources.

 These guidelines are designed to help you prepare for and conduct a successful presentation.
 If you have questions or special needs, please contact Matt Spencer, email@example.com or (678) 514-1982.